openstack-archive/workload-ref-archs/workload-ref-archs/web-applications/sample/heat/README.rst

 The template uses a nested structure, with two different primary yaml files, both of which utilize the same 4 nested files.
-The templates were tested using Mitaka release of OpenStack, and Ubuntu server 14.04 and Centos7.
+The templates were tested using Newton release of OpenStack, and Ubuntu server 14.04 and Centos7.

 **WebAppStatic.yaml:** If you want a static environment, run this yaml file.
 This will create a static environment, with two load balanced web servers, and two load balanced application servers, and a single database server using cinder block storage for the database files.

 REQUIRED PARAMETERS: